dobriyanchik/dobriyanchik.github.io/_posts/2024-10-09-gui-test-automation-approach.md

 ## Problem statement

 ### 1. Different APIs
-All GUI testing libraries have different APIs which is worsed by the presence of different platforms (Web, Desktop, Mobile).
+All GUI testing libraries have different APIs what is even more worse by the presence of different platforms (Web, Desktop, Mobile).
  - description of the same GUI for different platform or using different libs is completely differ.
  - some libs support PageObject approach from the box, some - not
  - checks on UI elements are different everywhere